Frequently Asked Questions

 What is your name, how old are you, and where are you from?

-My name is Erik, I'm 27 (started making music when I was 12), and I live in Seattle.
-I'm originally from Boston.
+My name is Erik, I'm 27 (started making music when I was 12), and I live in Seattle, but I'm originally from Boston.
+I moved to Seattle at the end of 2018.

 Do you have another job?